Diversity and Inclusion

 Employment of persons with disabilities

 We are working to expand job opportunities for people with disabilities at our main locations: Osaka Headquarters, Tokyo Head Office, Komaki Works, and Shiga Works.
-The employment rate of people with disabilities in fiscal 2022 was 2.48% compared to the legally mandated rate of 2.3% (the rate was 2.42% as of June 2023).
-In the future, we will continue to focus on initiatives tailored to the circumstances of each business location to help achieve an inclusive society.
+Our employment rate of people with disabilities in 2023 was 2.42%, while the legally mandated rate is 2.3%.
+We are actively promoting initiatives to ensure achievement of the legally mandated employment rate.

 Employment rate of people with disabilitiesKPI